techguru536/crypto-assets-dashboard/README.md

 ## Crypto Assets

-The applications aggregate, clean, and run models on timeseries price data collected on twelve (12) of the top Layer One blockchain protocols.
+The applications aggregate, clean, and run models on timeseries price data collected on twelve (12) Layer One blockchain protocols.

 * Bitcoin (BTC)
 * Ethereum (ETH)